handrinp/cs499/program/readme.md

 To use this, append the vimrc file in this directory to the end of your .vimrc file.
 Then, while vim is open, type `:let record=1` to begin recording, and `:let record=0` to finish recording.

-There is also a second part of the program which can kind of "play back" the videos, which is written in Java.
+There is also a second part of the program written in Java.
+This second program can either play back the recordings, or save them in GIF form.

-To play back the video, first compile the java code in the src directory with `javac *.java`.
+To use this tool, first compile the java code in the src directory with `javac *.java`.
-Then, you can run the program with `java Main <filename>`, where "filename" refers to the recorded file to playback.
+Then, you can run the program with `java Main <vrec-file> [destination-gif-file]`.
-Note: leave off the ".rec" when running the java program.
-This will play a "video" of sorts, of the recording.
+If you leave off the second argument, then the program will just play back the recording.
+If you include the second argument, a GIF will be generated as well.